DanielsData91/danielsdata91.github.io/index.md

   <h2 class="about-heading">3.
 Conclusion and Recommendations</h2>

   <p><strong>Movie</strong><br>
-  Prioritize adding movies with high-demand MPAA ratings (PG-13, PG, R) to the streaming service, and regularly monitor shifts in rating preferences to keep the content library relevant and appealing.</p>
+  Prioritize adding movies with high-demand MPAA ratings (PG-13, PG, R) to the streaming service and regularly monitor shifts in rating preferences to keep the content library relevant and appealing.</p>

   <p><strong>Location</strong><br>
-  Given that Asia contributes 40% of total revenue, maintain targeted marketing efforts to sustain strong performance in this key region.
+  Since Asia contributes 40% of the total revenue, maintain targeted marketing efforts to sustain strong performance in this key region.
 Additionally, invest in marketing initiatives in underperforming regions to increase overall market share and diversify revenue sources.</p>

   <p><strong>Customer</strong><br>
-  Launch social media campaigns and loyalty programs, such as lotteries or rewards, for high-LTV countries like Reunion, the USA, Brazil, and top global customers to boost long-term customer value and encourage repeat engagement.</p>
+  Launch social media campaigns and loyalty programs, such as lotteries or rewards, for high-LTV countries like Reunion, the USA, Brazil and top global customers to boost long-term customer value and encourage repeat engagement.</p>

   <p><strong>Online Catalog</strong><br>
   Expand the online catalog with movies from popular genres like Sports, Sci-Fi, and Animation, and prioritize promoting these genres on the website to enhance visibility and drive engagement.</p>